 Othello Tunnels closed after BC Storm

-Devastation hit the popular Othello Tunnels hike and the roads to the tunnels has been destroyed.
+Devastation hit the popular Othello Tunnels hike and the roads to the tunnels were destroyed.

 Here are the 2021 storm images from Instagram and YouTube.